 In this scenario, your no claims discount could be lost, and you’ll need to build it up all over again!

-Is protecting my No Claims Discount (NCD) worth it?
+Is protecting my no claims discount (NCD) worth it?

-Firstly, speak to your car insurance provider to establish how much extra you’ll be paying to protect your no claims discount.
+Speak to your car insurance provider to establish how much extra you’ll be paying to protect your no claims discount.
 This may be affordable for you, or it might push the overall price of your policy above the maximum you’re prepared to pay.

 If you switch providers and inform your new insurers that you have a certain level of no claims discount, the responsibility is on you to prove that.
 You’ll be asked to provide evidence - usually your previous insurer will show this on your renewal invite.
 You can also ask them to send on confirmation.